Authorize new device

 5. Your email provider's application or website is working without issues.

-If after checking these points you still do not receive the email, please, contact our support team and a specialist will review your case in detail.
+If, after checking these points, you still haven't received the email, please contact our support team, and a specialist will review your case in detail.

-Can I see and manage my authorized devices?
+Can I view and manage my authorized devices?

-Yes, you can check and remove the devices that have access to your account from the Security section, within your user profile, both on the web and in the app.
+Yes, you can view and remove devices that have access to your account from the Security section within your user profile, both on the web and in the app.

-If after performing these checks you are still unable to access your account, please contact our support team by opening a ticket and explaining your case in as much detail as possible.
+If, after performing these checks, you still cannot access your account, please contact our support team by opening a ticket and explaining your case in as much detail as possible.

 Was this article helpful?